Reversing the Lens: Using Explainable AI to Understand Human Expertise: Methods Used

 \subsubsection{Hierarchical Clustering}

 Communities represent sets of nodes that cluster together, but do not reveal the structure of the nodes; for this purpose, hierarchical clustering is a widely used method.
 We use agglomerative hierarchical clustering based on linkage methods \citep{hastie2009elements, james2013introduction}; that is, we begin with individual nodes at the lowest level and cluster nodes based on pairwise distances as we progress to increasingly higher levels, until the cluster encompasses all nodes and converges to the entire graph.
+The distances are computed using complete linkage, which averages the pairwise distances between all nodes in two clusters.